-- Extend the telescoping poles to full length by firmly "locking" each section of the pole in place.
+1. Extend the telescoping poles (PN 10-1013-02) to full length by firmly locking each section of the pole in place.
 A good methodology is to position each half of the joint so that they are several inches apart (while still within each other), and then pull quickly and firmly.
 Do this for each pole.
 There are rubber plugs inside the base section of each telescoping pole.
 These make it easier for handling, but they MUST BE REMOVED BEFORE ASSEMBLY.
-VERIFY THE FOAM INSERT IN THE PLUG HAS NOT MADE ITS WAY DOWN THE POLE AND THAT THERE IS NO OTHER FOREIGN DEBRIS INSIDE THE POLE. - With poles fully extended, trim the end of the tip element of each pole so that the pole is 212.75 inches (540.4 cm) from the tip of the pole to the butt end, as shown in figure 6.01.
-You need to trim ONLY the poles used for the 40/30 loops-if your antenna has 20m-6m straight elements, those do not need trimming.
-Use a hack saw or similar cutting blade that is suitable for fiberglass. - Using the conical drill bit, chamfer the ends of the 40/30 poles as shown in figure 6.02.
-Figure 6.03 shows the proper angle to chamfer to.
-Be sure to clean out the interior of the fiberglass poles before continuing.
-DEBRIS INSIDE THE TELESCOPING POLES CAN LEAD TO FAILURE OF THE EHU.
+VERIFY THE FOAM INSERT IN THE PLUG HAS NOT MADE ITS WAY DOWN THE POLE AND THAT THERE IS NO OTHER FOREIGN DEBRIS INSIDE THE POLE.

+2. With the poles fully extended, trim the end of the tip element of each pole so that the pole is 212.75 inches (540.4 cm) from the tip of the pole to the butt end, as shown below.
+ONLY trim the poles used for the 40/30 loops-if your antenna has 20m-6m straight elements, those should not be trimmed (must have a length of at least 213.1").
+Use a hack saw, pipe cutter, or similar cutting blade that is suitable for fiberglass.
+Be sure that you cut the pole perpendicular to the length of the pole so that it is as "square" as possible.

+3. Using the conical drill bit, chamfer the tips of the 40/30 poles as shown below.
+The image below shows the proper angle to chamfer to.
+Clean out the interior of the fiberglass poles after chamfering it.